mrocklin/thesis/array-times.md

 \label{fig:gemm-hist-fortran}
 \end{figure}

 The context in which computations are run is relevant.
-These times were computed on a notebook computer running a traditional operating system.
+These times were computed on a workstation running a traditional operating system.
 To study the effects of runtime context we run this same computation within a Python environment.
 Compute times are computed strictly within Fortran subroutines but the memory is managed by the Python runtime.
 A time series and histogram are presented in Figures  \ref{fig:gemm-profile} and \ref{fig:gemm-hist}.
 These times have a marginally shifted central peak (the median value remains similar) but the distribution has widened in two ways.
 First, there is a larger population of outliers that require around substantially more time.
 Second, the central distribution is substantially wider with variations up to a few percent.

 \begin{figure}[htbp]
 \centering